MattFryer/Hass-Custom-Icons/README.md

     - /hacsfiles/hass-custom-icons/hass-custom-icons.js
 ```

+> [!TIP]
-You may need to refresh your browser a couple of times for the icons to be shown the first time.
+> You may need to refresh your browser a couple of times for the icons to be shown the first time.

 ## Icons
 Below are all of the currently available icons in this repository and their codes to add them to your Home Assistant dashboards: